veyon/docs/admin/faq.rst

 How can an existing VNC server be used in conjunction with Veyon?
 -----------------------------------------------------------------

 In some environments a VNC server is already installed (e. g.
 UltraVNC) or is provided by the system (e. g.
 VNC-based access to virtual desktops in VDI environments).
 This may result in degraded performance or conflicts with the Veyon-internal VNC server.
 In such cases it is recommended to configure Veyon to use the existing (external) VNC server instead of starting the internal VNC server.
-The configuration is done through the Veyon Configurator in the configuration page :ref:`RefService` in section :ref:`RefVNCServer`.
+The configuration is done through the Veyon Configurator on the configuration page :ref:`RefService` in section :ref:`RefVNCServer`.

 Can I import/use an existing or generated file with location and computer information?